 - The Chosen Ones: A very elite group.
 Maybe it's one/few in a generation.
 Maybe one/few in his/her times.
 Definitely a very small, tiny group.
-This means a lot: if there's only one in a generation, then the only person who can teach magic is somebody from previous generation, meaning that teacher has to be found.
+This means a lot: if there's only one in a generation, then the only person who can teach magic is somebody from the previous generation, meaning that teacher has to be found.
 If there's only one in his/her times (like Jenny Sparks from The Authority), then he/she must home school.
-Of course, unless there's no antagonist, there's hardly any story, so it's nice to have at least two in a generation/their times.
+Of course, if there's no antagonist, there's hardly any story, so it's nice to have at least two in a generation/their times.
 And if you make it more, you can craft a nice Five-Man Band.
 But preserve the feeling of extreme uniqueness of the magical gift.

 - Supernatural Entities: While The Chosen Ones are humans, Supernatural Entities are anything but.
-This is also a very elite group, but they are inhuman in origin, amazingly powerful, superior to people and possess wisdom beyond mortal one (they might be immortal, of course).
+This is also a very elite group, but they are inhuman in origin, amazingly powerful, superior to people, and possess wisdom beyond the mortal kind (they might be immortal, of course).
 Think of wizards in Lord of the Rings, who were the angels of the setting.
 Of course, this works better when magic comes from (a) god, but you can as well make them Starfish Aliens.
 They make poor protagonists, though, mostly because they know too much and are too powerful.

 - Mage Subspecies: Probably the most common variation.
-There is group of people that can do magic.
-This may be 1% of population or less (but be careful with percents - 1% of Earth's population is 70 million people!), but may be more.
+There is a group of people that can do magic.
+This may be 1% of the population or less (but be careful with percents - 1% of Earth's population is 70 million people!), but may be more.
 In this case magic is hereditary (like in Harry Potter-you can put some magical genetics in here).

 - Spontaneously Magical: This often overlaps with Mage Subspecies and competes to be the most common variation.
 Basically, some part of population (again, if you want the masquerade, keep it below 0,01%) spontaneously exhibits ability to do magic.
 Once it appears, it's often hereditary, turning this into Mage Subspecies.

-- Students of Magic: Magic is a skill that can be learned after years of study and/or pact with some supernatural being (gods, demons, whatever-that-is-in-your-setting-s).
+- Students of Magic: Magic is a skill that can be learned after years of study and/or a pact with some supernatural being (gods, demons, whatever-it-is-in-your-setting-s).
 How popular your magic is depends on how hard to learn you'll make it.
 If it's super hard, it can overlap with Chosen Ones in frequency.
 If it's so easy preschoolers start to learn it, it may overlap with points below.

 - Nonhumans: Simply put, if your setting has nonhumans, only they can do magic.
 Traditional (somewhat cliche) differentiation here is elves-mages, humans-warriors and dwarves-makers, but you can mess it up anyhow you wish.
 If nonhumans look like humans, you have to decide whether or not half-nonhumans exist.
 Would they have magic too?
 And, of course, most of the above points can apply to nonhumans.
 Mage Subspecies of Elves?
 The Chosen Ones among dwarves?

-- Everybody: Basically, magic is omnipresent skill and everybody is born with it (think of Codex Alera, where everybody in every race has magic).
+- Everybody: Basically, magic is an omnipresent skill and everybody is born with it (think of Codex Alera, where everybody in every race has magic).
 Can and usually will overlap with Students of Magic, the super-easy variety.